simoncblyth/opticks/examples/README.rst

 UseOpticksGLFWSPPM
    variant of UseOpticksGLFWSnap with the PPM handling from reusable sysrap/SPPM

+UseShader
-UseOpticksGLFWShader
+   Formerly named UseOpticksGLFWShader

-   * adapted example from GLFW site, modified to use GLEW and GLM : it ran giving a black screen.
+   * adapted GLFW example, modified to use GLEW and GLM : it ran giving a black screen.
    * adding a VAO makes the coloured triangle appear
    * added error checking and compilation log output

    This is a good starting point for creating self contained minimal reproducers.

+UseOGLRapMinimal
+   Creates red-green-blue axes that can interact with using the usual controls.
+   Tests the Rdr axis renderer in isolation using just Composition, Frame and Interactor (no Scene).

+UseGeometryShader
+   Creates red-green-blue axes

+   Implemented in standalone single file fashion that sets up a geometry shader pipeline using the same shader strings as the Rdr axis renderer as used by UseOGLRapMinimal.
+All the mat4 have been matched with UseOGLRapMinimal.

+   Actually it was the comparison of the mat4 between UseOGLRapMinimal which uses View::getTransforms and my standalone reimplementation of the matrix manipulations in UseGeometryShader that led to finding the "uninitialized forth row bug" that has been lurking for years ready to bite just at the wrong time following a Linux kernel and driver update and OptiX update.

+   See the mis-named: notes/issues/OGLRap_GLFW_OpenGL_Linux_display_issue_with_new_driver.rst

 UseOGLRap
    same as OGLRap AxisAppCheck